acdh-oeaw/parthenos_mapping/README.md

 334 - Deutsches Textarchiv - NERLiX VRE handmade mapping from Matteo and Davor

-# Mappings in X3ml (new generator policy and PE1.11)
+## PE1.11 and 2nd release of the generator policy

 365 - Dataset - modifications from George and Matteo